MGEScan/mgescan/docs/source/tutorial.rst

 Program Execution
 ------------------
-RetroTMiner provides simple and detailed steps to run program.
+MGEScan provides simple and detailed steps to run program.
 With * MGEScan > MGEScan *, both LTR and non-LTR can be executed at once.
 In a separated tool such as LTR or nonLTR, you can choose more options and tools.

 MGEScan
 ^^^^^^^^